How to Chart for Clinical Quality Measures in PCC EHR

 This measure calculates the percentage of patients aged 12 years and older who are screened for clinical depression on the date of their encounter using an age-appropriate standardized depression screening tool AND if positive, a follow-up plan is documented on the date of the positive screen.
 (CMS at eCQI)

 • Denominator: PCC EHR calculates the denominator of this measure by counting all patients who had an eligible encounter code billed in the electronic encounter form during the reporting period and who were 12 or older before the reporting period.
+Eligible encounter codes include billed CPT codes for Sick (99202-99205, 99212-99215), Well (99384-99387, 99394-99397) Telephone Visits (98966-98968, 99441-99443), Psychotherapy (90791-90792, 90832-90837), or other counseling services.

 • Numerator: PCC EHR calculates the numerator of this measure by counting all of the patients in the denominator who had a LOINC test for depression screening, generally inside a Depression Screening order, with a positive or negative result, on the encounter date.
 If the result was positive, the patient must have additional care in the form of a completed LOINC test for suicide risk assessment, follow-up or additional evaluation for depression, and/or a referral for depression, and/or a prescription for a depression medication, on the same date as the depression screening, in order to be included in the numerator.

 • Exceptions: If a patient refused the screening, or had a medical contraindication for it being performed, such as an urgent medical situation or a lack of functional capacity to complete the screening, they are excepted from the denominator (and the numerator) for the calculation and will be counted in the Exceptions for the measure.
+Marking the screening as refused or contraindicated will count the patient as an exception.

 Recommended PCC EHR Configuration for CMS2 Depression Screening

-In order to chart depression screenings, followup, and suicide risk assessment, your practice can create screening orders and add the specified LOINC tests or SNOMED-CT descriptions to those orders.
+In order to chart depression screenings, follow-up, and suicide risk assessment, your practice can create screening orders and add the specified LOINC tests or SNOMED-CT descriptions to those orders.
 You can also configure referral orders so that they are recorded with an appropriate SNOMED-CT.
 Finally, you can add the orders to chart notes so they are easy to select at every visit.

 For a step-by-step procedure on how to add codes to orders and add specific orders to chart notes, read Use Orders to Track Measures for Mandates.